Tell us what you think about the information on this page and how you’re using it. Take our survey.

 Order to compensate and/or reinstate

-In the case of some violations, an officer can make an order requiring an employer to reinstate or compensate an employee or both.
+In the case of some violations, an officer can order the person who violated the Act to reinstate the person whose rights were violated, compensate that person, or, in some cases, both.
 The violations in question relate to the following provisions of the ESA:

-• the right to refuse to work on a Sunday for certain retail employees;
+• the right to refuse to work on a Sunday for certain employees who work in retail business establishments;

-• reprisal against an employee for exercising their rights under the ESA.
+• reprisal against an employee for exercising their rights under the ESA or in other specified circumstances.

-The officer can order compensation for any reasonable, foreseeable loss the employee may have incurred.
-There is no maximum amount for an order for compensation.
+The officer can order compensation for any reasonable, foreseeable loss the person whose rights were violated may have incurred.

 Types of wages and compensation

 1. Actual unpaid wages (including vacation pay on the amount of unpaid wages).
-These are wages that were actually earned by the employee, but not paid.
+These are wages that were actually earned by the claimant, but not paid.

 2. Compensation for direct earnings loss (including vacation pay on such earnings).
-This is what the employee would have earned but did not earn because of the violation.
+This is what the claimant would have earned but did not earn because of the violation.

 3. Pre-reinstatement compensation (i.e., compensation for losses incurred prior to reinstatement).
-This is the lost "earnings" (including vacation pay calculated on those earnings) from the date that the employee should have been reinstated to the date that the employee was reinstated.
+This is the lost "earnings" (including vacation pay calculated on those earnings) from the date that the claimant should have been reinstated to the date that the claimant was reinstated.

 4. Payment for time required to find a new job (compensation) or termination pay (wages), including vacation pay.
 This may be payable when the employer terminates an employee's employment, and the employment standards officer does not issue an order for reinstatement and the employer does not reinstate voluntarily.